benjamind/lit-context/README.md

 # LitContext

-A prototype implement of Context API for lit-element.
+A prototype implementation of Context API for lit-element.
+The context API is not yet finalized, this is just for initial discussion.

+NOTE: This library is being developed at Adobe, this is a temporary repository that will be moved into the public Adobe organization later once we commit to maintaining this implementation.

 ## What is Context API?